CreativePixels001/pixel-logistics-wms/PHASE_12A_COMPLETION.md

 ## Conclusion

-Phase 12A successfully delivers enterprise-grade yard management and dock scheduling capabilities with professional styling, comprehensive functionality, and seamless integration into the DLT WMS.
+Phase 12A successfully delivers enterprise-grade yard management and dock scheduling capabilities with professional styling, comprehensive functionality, and seamless integration into the Pixel Logistics WMS.
 Both modules are production-ready for demonstration and testing, with clear paths for backend integration in Phase 13.

 **Total Development Time:** 2 days
 **Total Files:** 6